-Practical Projects to choose from during the weekend are dependent on season and weather: building a chook dome, herb spiral, pruning, garden/lasagne bed building.
+Practical Projects to choose from during the weekend dependent on season and weather.

-Practical and theory sessions based on an urban permaculture property in New Plymouth which has a young food forest.
+Practical and theory sessions based on an organic 4ha permaculture property in Whiteman's Valley, Upper Hut which is almost completely self-sufficient.

 To book a place on the course, contact: Dee Turner: 0211252035 or firstname.lastname@example.org.
-Dee has been teaching permaculture in New Zealand for 17 years, having trained with Geoff Lawton and Joe Polaischer.
+Carolann Murray will be teaching the Upper Hut course.
+She has written the New Zealand guide to self-sufficiency, and has been teaching permaculture in New Zealand for 15 years.

 Check out the website for feedback on the courses, full details of the practical projects, and a complete rundown of the content - www.korito.co.nz